Felix Nmecha scored Germany's first goal at the FIFA World Cup 2026.

 What he brings to the national team

-Those characteristics were there for all to see when the former Wolfsburg man scored his first and thus far only international goal in November 2024, as he reacted first in the box to smash home a rebound in a UEFA Nations League match versus Hungary.
+Those characteristics were there for all to see when the former Wolfsburg man scored his first international goal in November 2024, as he reacted first in the box to smash home a rebound in a UEFA Nations League match versus Hungary.

 What his coaches say